Datatab

 If you want to test your data for normal distribution, simply copy your data into the table on DATAtab, click on descriptive statistics and then select the variable you want to test for normal distribution.
 Then, just click on Test Normal Distribution and you will get the results.

-Furthermore, if you calculate a hypothesis test with DATAtab, then you can test the preconditions for each hypothesis test, if one precondition is the normal distribution, then you get the test for normal distribution in the same way.
+Furthermore, if you are calculating a hypothesis test with DATAtab, you can test the assumptions for each hypothesis test, if one of the assumptions is the normal distribution, then you will get the test for normal distribution in the same way.

 Statistics made easy